Mike Kellerman: Corruption scandal

-The Mahoney saga
+The Luther Mahoney Shooting

 Kellerman and Lewis were put in charge of a string of murders linked with drug kingpin and crime lord Luther Mahoney (Erik Todd Dellums).
 Innocents and gangbangers alike fell because of Mahoney, but there was never enough evidence to prosecute him for any of the crimes.

 Eventually, a drug mule who had been transporting heroin from overseas was discovered dead in his motel room after one of the heroin-laden condoms in his stomach burst.
 The police decided to swap the shipment with fake heroin, leading to a huge upset in his industry.
 Mahoney was monitored going to a meeting with one of his lieutenants—a meeting where he executed the lieutenant and inadvertently shot a bystander before speeding off.

 Lewis pursued, and Kellerman and Narcotics Detective Terri Stivers hopped in a vehicle moments later.
 They sped back to Mahoney's condominium and stormed in to find a disarmed Lewis on the ground, facing his own gun in Mahoney's hand.
 Kellerman gave three warnings, and Mahoney lowered, but did not drop, the gun.
-Kellerman then prepared to read Mahoney his rights, only getting as far as "You have the right to remain silent" before he shot Mahoney once, killing him.
+Kellerman began to recite the Miranda Rights, only getting as far as "You have the right to remain silent" before he shot Mahoney once, executing him.
 The detectives wrote up the incident as if Mahoney had had the gun raised, and the shooting was eventually ruled clean.

 While Kellerman convinced himself that what he did was justified, Stivers was not so convinced, and Lewis eventually came to doubt it as well.
 Mahoney's empire was salvaged by his sister Georgia Rae (Hazelle Goodman), who was convinced that Kellerman had murdered her brother and sought revenge, initially attempting to blackmail Kellerman with non-existent video footage of the shooting (through which she was convinced that Kellerman had killed her brother in cold blood) and eventually deciding to sue the city through the help of a corrupt judge, Gerald Gibbons (Rick Warner), on her payroll.
 Kellerman later learned that Gibbons was being investigated by the FBI, and after the judge dismissed the lawsuit, Kellerman publicly called him out and urged him to give up Georgia Rae.